masyitah-abu/masyitah-abu/README.md

 - 👋 Hi, I’m @masyitah-abu
 - 👀 I’m interested in Artificial Intelligence, machine learning and data science project
-- 🌱 I’m currently learning how to build databased for machine learning
+- 🌱 I’m currently learning how to build databased
 - 📫 How to reach me masyitah_abu@yahoo.com